TaffyWrinkle/ehlo/CustomPatchInstallerActions/README.md

-# ADmodify sample script
+# CustomPatchInstallerActions.ps1

-This script can bulk modify Active Directory objects.
-Specifically, this script takes arguments for an LDAP search such as the Search Root, LDAP filter, and Search Scope.
-It then runs the search and runs a modification against the results returned.
+Sample script to disable and enable Forefront service during patching.
+This is a CustomPatchInstallerActions.ps1.template

 ## Description

-This script can bulk modify Active Directory objects.
-Specifically - what this script does is take arguments for an LDAP search such as the Search Root, LDAP filter, and Search Scope.
-It then runs the search and runs a modification against the results returned.
-This is a ADModify sample script.
-It goes with the following blog post: http://msexchangeteam.com/archive/2007/10/19/447301.aspx
+Sample script to disable and enable Forefront service during patching.
+This is a CustomPatchInstallerActions.ps1.template sample script.
+It goes with the following blog post: http://msexchangeteam.com/archive/2010/06/21/455224.aspx

 ## Disclaimer